pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Terraform/Missions/mission_5.md

 ## **Step 5: Define Log Analytics Workspace for AKS Monitoring**

 **Objective:** Deploy an **azurerm_kubernetes_cluster_node_pool** for the kubernetes cluster.
-You have to create this with the minimum configuration for the cluster.
+You have to create this with the minimum configuration for the cluster with node pool count = 1

 <details>
   <summary>Correction below</summary>